2014 pro-Russian unrest in Ukraine: Referendum

 Rinat Akhmetov, oligarch and owner of Metinvest, called for non-violent protests against the separatists in Donbas on 19 May.
 In response to this call, cars gathered in front of the Donetsk RSA building and continually honked their horns.
 OSCE monitors said that some elderly people threw stones and water bottles at the cars as they passed by the RSA.
 Another group of thirty people outside the RSA chanted the slogan "Akhmetov is an enemy of the people" while holding banners that said "Akhmetov is a thief and is a supporter of fascism" and "Are you a slave to Akhmetov?"

-The confederal state of Novorossiya was proclaimed by Pavel Gubarev on 22 May, incorporating both the Donetsk People's Republic and Luhansk People's Republic.
+The confederal state of Novorossiya was proclaimed by Pavel Gubarev on 22 May, incorporating both the Donetsk People's Republic and the Luhansk People's Republic.
 "New Russia" (Novorossiya) hearkens back to a term used by the Russian Empire to refer to modern eastern and southern Ukraine.
 A few days later, on 26 May, a heated battle broke out between separatist insurgents that had been in control of Donetsk International Airport, and Ukrainian government forces.
 Around fifty insurgents were killed in the fighting, which resulted in their losing control of the airport.
 Chechen paramilitaries, along with others from Russia, fought Ukrainian forces during the battle.
 According to Artur Gasparian, a member of the insurgent unit that had been holding the airport, the majority of the separatists' losses were due to friendly fire.

-Members of the Vostok battalion, the pro-Russian insurgent group that fought Ukrainian forces at the airport, took control over the Donetsk RSA building on 28 May, and removed the leaders of the Donetsk People's Republic.
-Participants in the action said that it was an "emergency measure" to halt "a sharp rise in looting and crime, as well as disorder within leadership".
-They were seen clearing barricades and rubbish left by those previously in control of the building.
+Members of the Vostok battalion, the pro-Russian insurgent group that fought Ukrainian forces at the airport, took control over the Donetsk RSA building on 28 May and removed the leaders of the Donetsk People's Republic.
+Participants in the action said that it was an "emergency measure" to halt "a sharp rise in looting and crime, as well as disorder within leadership."
+They were seen removing barricades and rubbish that was left by those previously in control of the building.

 Continued fighting

 Vostok Battalion members dismantling the barricade at Donetsk RSA on 3 June.

 Fighting continued through the month of June.
 As part of Ukrainian president Petro Poroshenko's fifteen-point peace plan, a frequently broken ceasefire spanned from 20 June until the 30th.
 A renewed government offensive after the ceasefire broke down resulted in heavy losses for the separatists, forcing them to withdraw from northern Donetsk Oblast, including many cities that had been under their control since April, such as Sloviansk, Druzhkivka, Kostyantynivka, and Kramatorsk.
-Heavy fighting continued in the following months, until the signing of the Minsk Protocol in early September, which established a ceasefire.
+Heavy fighting continued in the following months until the signing of the Minsk Protocol in early September, which established a ceasefire.